liming-ai/AlignDet/README.md

 work_dirs/selfsup_mask-rcnn/final_model.pth  # finetune weights
 ```

 2. Fine-tuning models like normal mmdet training process, usually the learning rate is increased by 1.5 times, and the weight decay is reduced to half of the original setting.
+Please refer to the released logs for more details.
 ```bash
 bash tools/dist_train.sh configs/coco/mask_rcnn_r50_fpn_1x_coco.py 8 \
 --cfg-options load_from=work_dirs/selfsup_mask-rcnn/final_model.pth \ # load weights